Sominex is an over the counter sleep aid that has the antihistamine promethazine hydrochloride as the active ingredient.

-It wasn’t terrible, however, and after a strong coffee and shower, I was probably at about 80% normal alertness.
+It wasn’t so bad though and after a strong coffee and a refreshing shower, I was probably at about 80% normal alertness.

 That slightly groggy feeling slowly subsided over the next few hours, and by mid-morning, I was pretty much back to normal.

 Testing again the following night

 Another hot night and another Sominex pill to see how it would work two days in a row.
 Once again, I could feel the sedative effect creeping in just under an hour after taking it.
 I slept through the night with no wakings that I could recall.

 I also realized that I normally get woken at least once by insanely noisy seagulls around 5 a.m.!
 So it was interesting that I slept even through their boisterous cacophony.

 The fuzzy head appeared again though, and as with the previous day, it lasted into the mid-morning before losing the battle to strong coffee.

 Would I recommend Sominex?

 Personally, I decided not to take it on the third night because I didn’t want any more morning grogginess.
-And the temperature dropped a little anyway, which made it easier to sleep naturally.
+The temperature dropped a little anyway, which made it easier to sleep naturally.

 I think it’s one to consider if herbal remedies aren’t quite potent enough for you – as long as you don’t mind a bit of a morning hangover.

 Having said that, these antihistamines do have more safety warnings than herbal remedies.
-So check both the information below and the patient leaflet, and perhaps even consult your personal doctor before taking it.
+So check both the information below and the patient leaflet.

 The following information is taken from the patient leaflet that came with the box of Sominex that I bought from a Boots chemist.
 Make sure you check yours if you buy it in case there are any changes to the guidance.